aws-solutions/qnabot-on-aws/README.md

 npm run bootstrap
 ```

-Finally, use the following command to launch template to deploy the QnA bot in your AWS account.
+Finally, use the following command to launch template to deploy the QnAbot in your AWS account.
 When the stack has completed you will be able to log into the Designer UI (The URL is an output of the template).
 A temporary password to the email in your config.json:

 ```shell
 npm run up